nrkn/classical-vs-depject/readme.md

   the general `api` bag of functions - and even if you don't know how `depject` works, the module definitions are reasonably intuitive when looking at good examples.
-- Only pass the `api` to functions that need it, so in some cases some functions are slightly more concise
 - Provides a standard implementation for dependencies, the classical approach I normally use is more of a pattern than an implementation
 - Makes more sense to anyone already familiar with `depject`